DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-24-adding-and-editing-organisations.md

 #### Contact details

 Previously, the address entered in ‘Contact details’ would be the contact address shown on the course page on Find and the first location (‘School placement’ on Find).
 We now use the information entered here for ‘Contact details’ only.
-Adding a school placement is now a separate task.
+Adding a school placement is a separate task.

 The contact details form includes: